frankiennamdi/detection-api/README.md

 Please see Makefile for more information.

+## Docker volume mapping
+The location for the database is in the resource/event-db folder.
+And the name is configurable.
+When running in docker you can map the volume to the local storage e.g. `-v $(PWD)/resources/event-db:/app/resources/event-db` in the `make run-image` target.

 ## External Dependencies

 1. Used open source DB drivers as indicated in the mod files, also used for DB migration.